 Experiencing a beautiful Chinese ancient town in an appealing, hilly surrounding.

-The fruit wasn't overpriced, and the green tea delicious.
+The fruit wasn't overpriced, and the green tea was delicious.
 Good times.

-Eventually I made it back to my accommodation, some sleep was needed.
+But, by the time I made it back to my accommodation, sleep was really needed.

-I started my next day early, visiting some of the local ancient halls before they got cramped with crowds.
+I started the following day early, visiting some of the local ancient halls before they got cramped with crowds.

 Once that happened, it seemed like a good opportunity to get out and explore some of the surroundings.
 I wanted to see the jungle behind the town.
 To reach it, I crossed a new part of the village.
 Also an experience.